 We started in a clockwise manner, walking on a small Pugdundee around the lake.
 At places, we met the piles of stones that Buddhist believers put as a way of marking the path for those who follow.
-Every passerby puts a stone on top, like adding his bit of the good karma.
-When you pass by these stone, you know you are walking a known trail.
+Every passerby puts a stone on top, like adding his bit of good karma.
+When you pass by these stones, you know you are walking a known trail.
 And as a mark of your journey add your stone – a very Himalayan way of documenting journeys.

 I later learned that these piles of stones are called ‘Ovoos’.
-The path twisted and turned and we saw the part of Chandratal Lake that was not visible from the edge we began our journey from.
+The path twisted and turned and we saw the part of the Lake that was not visible from the edge we began our journey.
 We stopped frequently to click pictures but no camera can ever match our eyes.
 I was drinking that landscape from my eyes, taking it in.
 I knew it would stay with me forever – as a small part of me, some journeys are meant to be like that.

 Shepherds & Sheep’s Herd Mentality